flawas/TA.BA_PREN/README.md

 should be created inside the device and be visually and physically accessible from the outside.

 ## Components
-Required and optional software.
-Our product is tested with the following components:
+Required Hardware and software.
+Our product was built with the following hardware components:

 [Raspberry Pi 2B](https://www.raspberrypi.com/products/raspberry-pi-2-model-b/)